tal-dev/munchies-app/README.md

 - **Graceful degradation** - serves stale cache if external API fails
 - **Simple error handling** with user-friendly messages

-The frontend is mobile-first with a responsive desktop layout featuring a sidebar with filters.
+The frontend is mobile-first with a responsive desktop layout.

 ## Running Locally